 The improvements to the incremental system hinge around automating some of the tasks currently performed by the human components of the system.
-Any of the simple requirements (see figure 23) that include simple tasks like ‘Check’, ‘Notify’, or ‘Thank’ are additional requirements to this semi automated system.
+Any of the simple requirements (see figure 23) that include simple tasks like ‘Check’, ‘Notify’, or ‘Thank’ are additional requirements to this semi-automated system.
 For example there was no previous requirement to thank the faculty because in the interaction with the archivist, emails would have been exchanged.
 Here, where there might be less human interaction, the system must thus confirm receipt as to not leave the faculty member guessing whether or not the system performed its job.

 Figure 23